Firxstartxr/openshift-nginx-keda-autoscaling-with-prometheus/README.md

-# Openshift Nginx Keda Autoscaling With Prometheus
+# Openshift Nginx Keda Autoscaling with Prometheus

-It is a simple guide how to setup a nginx server with prometheus exporter.
+This is a simple guide how to setup a nginx server with prometheus exporter (excluding opearator and keda controller deployment).`ghcr.io/ks-no/openshift-nginx/fiks-nginx-openshift:1.9.0` nginx image is used in the setup because it is made with Openshift rootless requirements in mind.
+The testing includes running 1 or 2 scripts against the server to check it's autoscaling behaivour.
+Feel free to adjust values in `scaled-object.yaml` to check different autoscaling scenarios as well as `interval` value in `nginx-service-monitor.yaml` to adjust it for your own needs.

 #### Nginx Deployment and Configuration
 ```shell